In SketchUp, layers control your geometry’s visibility.

 After the Visible checkbox for the Roof layer is deselected, the roof becomes hidden, and you can peer inside the second floor.

-Almost everything you can do with layers happens in the Layers manager, which you open by selecting
+Almost everything you can do with layers happens in the Layers panel, which you open by selecting

 Add layers.
 Click the plus sign icon in the upper left, and a new layer appears in the list.
 Type a name for the layer and press Enter (Microsoft Windows) or Return (Mac OS X).